 When choosing your marketing automation platform, consider these five factors above all else.

 It may sound clichéd, but ease of use is one of, if not the most important things to consider.

 Businesses that base their selection on other factors can end up paying big money for a system that internal team members cannot operate.

 If you or your marketing team are unable to dive in and operate the platform you buy, you are extremely unlikely to be successful with it, even if day-to-day operation is outsourced.

 Ease, of course, is a relative term - just don't lose sight of your internal resources and their capabilities when selecting your platform.

-Do not let ego influence this decision - more than once we've heard the statement: 'We're an enterprise, so we need an enterprise solution.'
+Don't let ego influence this decision - more than once we've heard the statement: 'We're an enterprise, so we need an enterprise solution.'
 The trouble is, enterprise solutions require larger teams, dedicated admin staff, and even in-house programming skills to operate.
 Not ideal when you're an SME with a limited marketing team and budget.

 Ease of use is determined by many things.
 Don't choose a platform without getting up close and personal with it.
 Intuitive, attractive user interfaces are a good sign to look for, as are clean and logical reports and data screens.

 Ideally, get vendors to demonstrate some relevant marketing scenarios to you, so that you can assess how easy they are to achieve in each tool you are considering.